jamesmanning/sffa/soylent-for-treating-food-addiction.md

 >
 > The authors conclude that the executive component of the self—in particular, inhibition—relies on a limited, consumable resource [ [link](http://psycnet.apa.org/journals/bul/126/2/247/) ]

 That's where soylent can be a big win for treating food addiction.
-You don't have to choose which food to eat anymore, as you're choosing not to eat &#8216;normal' food anymore and instead something that's more akin to nutritional fuel for your body.
+You don't have to choose which food to eat anymore, as you're choosing not to eat 'normal' food anymore and instead something that's more akin to nutritional fuel for your body.
 You don't want to have to drink something disgusting, of course, but food's primary purpose is to fuel your body, and you can focus on that and avoid food-as-pleasure which can be so problematic with food addiction.

 <span style="text-decoration: underline;"><strong>Save time and effort</strong></span><figure style="width: 448px" class="wp-caption alignnone">

 <img class="" src="http://i.imgur.com/qneYArY.gif" alt="" width="448" height="316" /><figcaption class="wp-caption-text">less effort? sign me up!</figcaption></figure>

 Once you're consuming exclusively soylent, preparing your day's food is either nothing (if you choose a pre-mixed drink) or mixing powder and water (and maybe another ingredient or two depending on the soylent you choose) into a pitcher and mixing.
-This typically means you only have to prepare your &#8216;food' once during the day (some do it right before they go to bed and leave it in the fridge overnight, others do it in the morning), and that preparation is fast and simple.<figure style="width: 500px" class="wp-caption alignnone">
+This typically means you only have to prepare your 'food' once during the day (some do it right before they go to bed and leave it in the fridge overnight, others do it in the morning), and that preparation is fast and simple.<figure style="width: 500px" class="wp-caption alignnone">

 <img class="" src="http://i.imgur.com/f7XkJJl.gif" alt="" width="500" height="260" /><figcaption class="wp-caption-text">even with bacon, grocery shopping isn't fun</figcaption></figure>